 It wouldn’t be fall without a new slow cooker chili recipe, right?
 I know, everyone is posting new chili recipes and re-posting dozens of favorite old chili recipes.
-Why should you make this one instead of all the other chili recipes out there?
+Why should you make slow cooker ground beef chili with corn instead of all the other chili recipes out there?

 - It has just the right amount of beans.
 The other key factor for the beans is using a mix of light kidney beans and black beans.
 More than one 15 oz. can of kidney beans is too much for me.

 - It doesn’t have any diced tomatoes.
 I love raw tomatoes and eat them regularly on sandwiches and in salads.
 I don’t love cooked tomato chunks in chili or really any other dish.

 - Finally, it has corn.
 I had to call this recipe slow cooker ground beef chili WITH CORN because everyone comments on the fact that it has corn.
 Apparently, corn makes it somewhat unique.
 If you don’t already put corn in your chili, start adding it.
 Corn brings a wonderful subtle sweet flavor and awesome texture to the dish.

 This recipe goes against my rule of not making recipes with canned everything.
 Aside from the ground beef and onion, every ingredient is canned.
 I don’t make any of it from scratch.
 Of course, you can.
 If you want to grill corn and scrape off the kernels or soak your own beans, more power to you.
 Full disclosure: when I make this chili, I don’t.
 Ever.
 Sometimes it’s okay to break the rules.
 (Also, I have to give a shout out to my salt and pepper grinders.
 Once you’ve started grinding your own salt and pepper, you’ll never go back.)